Jaida Lee: Canada Summer Games

-St. John's Amateur Baseball Draft
+St. John's Amateur Baseball

-Lee entered in to the predominantly male St. John's Amateur Baseball 2023 Intermediate Draft at the age of 17.
-The draft was held on May 25, 2023 and Lee became one of the highest drafted female players in the leagues history behind Canadian Women's National Team member Heather Healey after Lee was selected 12th overall by the 2022 Intermediate League Champion Metro Property Management Knights.
+Lee entered the predominantly male St. John's Amateur Baseball 2023 Intermediate Draft at the age of 17.
+The draft was held on May 25, 2023.
+Lee was selected 12th overall by the 2022 Intermediate League Champion Metro Property Management Knights, making her one of the highest drafted female players in the league's history behind Canadian women's national team member Heather Healey.